Pentium OverDrive: Socket 8

-One of the major use cases for these chips was Intel's ASCI Red supercomputer, stationed at Sandia National Laboratories.
-This supercomputer was the first computer to break the teraFLOPS performance mark in late 1996, which up until the upgrade was running dual Pentium Pro CPUs in its nodes since its inception.
-ASCI Red had all 4,510 CPUs upgraded from dual Pentium Pros to dual Pentium II Overdrives in 1999, making it the first computer to break over two teraFLOPS after the upgrade while further maintaining its position as the world's fastest on the TOP500 list at the time since it held that position from its first full operations in 1997 up until late 2000, when it was surpassed by IBM's ASCI White, a supercomputer stationed at Lawrence Livermore National Laboratory.
-ASCI Red then continued to use dual Pentium II OverDrive CPUs for the remainder of its usage until it was finally decommissioned in 2006.
+These upgrades are notable for being used in Intel's ASCI Red supercomputer stationed at Sandia National Laboratories, which was the first computer to break the teraFLOPS performance mark in late 1996 and formerly held the position of the world's fastest computer on the TOP500 list from its first full operations in 1997 up until late 2000.
+Up until the upgrade, it ran on dual Pentium Pro CPUs in each of its computing nodes since its inception, which were upgraded to dual Pentium II OverDrive CPUs on all of its 4,510 computing nodes in 1999, further maintaining its position on the TOP500 list at that time until it was surpassed by IBM's ASCI White supercomputer stationed at Lawrence Livermore National Laboratory in late 2000 while at the same time making it the first computer to break over two teraFLOPS at the time of the upgrade.
+ASCI Red continued to use these CPUs for the remainder of its life until it was decommissioned in 2006.

 In Intel's "Family/Model/Stepping" scheme, the Pentium II OverDrive CPU is family 6, model 3.
 Despite being based on the Deschutes core, it identifies itself as a Klamath Pentium II when queried by the CPUID command.
 As noted in the Pentium II Processor update documentation from Intel, "although this processor has a CPUID of 163xh, it uses a Pentium II processor CPUID 065xh processor core."